Chevron Corporation (CVX) and the Battle of Fundamentals vs. Technicals

 CVX’s Market Performance

-CVX stocks went up by 2.35% for the week, with a monthly jump of 20.58% and a quarterly performance of 23.35%, while its annual performance rate touched 46.29%.
-The volatility ratio for the week stands at 2.04% while the volatility levels for the past 30 days are set at 2.52% for Chevron Corporation.
-The simple moving average for the period of the last 20 days is 9.83% for CVX stocks with a simple moving average of 28.52% for the last 200 days.
+CVX stocks went down by -7.33% for the week, with a monthly jump of 8.82% and a quarterly performance of 16.56%, while its annual performance rate touched 80.14%.
+The volatility ratio for the week stands at 2.41% while the volatility levels for the past 30 days are set at 2.63% for Chevron Corporation.
+The simple moving average for the period of the last 20 days is -1.75% for CVX stocks with a simple moving average of 18.56% for the last 200 days.

 Analysts’ Opinion of CVX